AnanyaAnuragAnand/AIP-Buzz-version1/README.md

-# 🧬 AIPID: Anti-Inflammatory Peptide Identification App
+# 🧬 AIPID: Anti-Inflammatory Peptide Identification Tool

 AIPID is a machine learning-based Streamlit web application designed to predict whether a given peptide sequence has anti-inflammatory properties.
 The model is trained on curated peptide datasets using a Random Forest classifier with features derived from Biopython and Propy3 descriptors.